imranbarbhuiya/TagScript/README.md

 > 🤖 TagScript is currently in beta.
 Its API is useable in production right now, but you might need to pull request improvements or fixes for some bugs.
 There isn't currently a 1.0 release schedule, we're still getting the architecture right.
 For the same reason it's recommended to pin your dependency to a specific version.

+---

+Looking for help to

+-   Make this repo a monorepo.
+-   Move all the discord related stuff to a separate repo.
+-   Make a VSCode extension

+---

 ## Features

 -   Written In Typescript